Angel Heart: Casting

 Parker had difficulty finding an actress for the role of Margaret Krusemark.
-"Although it’s a small part in the film, the character is omnipresent in the dialogue and [the actress] had to have the right balance of class and eccentricity," he said.
+"Although it's a small part in the film, the character is omnipresent in the dialogue and [the actress] had to have the right balance of class and eccentricity," he said.
 "I read many actresses for the part without much success."
-Rourke then suggested English actress Charlotte Rampling, who secured the role after Parker contacted her to discuss the part.
+Rourke eventually suggested English actress Charlotte Rampling, who secured the role after Parker contacted her to discuss the part.

 In January 1986, Parker held an open casting call at a New York nightclub known as The Kamikaze, with more than 1,400 people auditioning for various roles.
 "I managed to read a short scene with 600 of them as they were filtered through to me," he said.
-Actress Elizabeth Whitcraft, who had a small role in Parker's previous film Birdy was cast as Connie, a journalist who aids Angel in his investigation.
+Actress Elizabeth Whitcraft, who had a small role in Parker's previous film Birdy, was cast as Connie, a journalist who aids Angel in his investigation.

 Parker held another casting call in New Orleans, where he requested that local musicians audition for possible roles in the film.
 Clarence "Gatemouth" Brown and Deacon John Moore were among the many musicians who auditioned for roles.
 Moore was cast as Toots Sweet's bandmate.
-Parker then returned to New York, where he auditioned other musicians, including Bo Diddley and Dizzy Gillespie.
+Parker returned to New York, where he auditioned other musicians, including Bo Diddley and Dizzy Gillespie.
 Blues guitarist Brownie McGhee, who plays Toots Sweet, was cast during the film's principal photography.